monzo/progression-framework/frameworks/engineering/mobile.md

           - "Appropriately uses common functional reactive programming concepts"
           - "Designs database models"
           - "Appropriately handles errors or failure conditions in their code"
-          - "Handles empty, error, and loading states gracefully in multi screen flows"
+          - "Works with designers to handle empty, error, and loading states in multi screen flows"
         exampleCriteria:
           - criteria: "Integrates with new APIs"
             examples: